Sorakage033/SlimeVR-CheeseCake/README.md

 ## Assembly

-1. Apply about 2cm foam tape on the inner side of the case (with M2*7mm hexagonal spacers installed by a HAMMER or whatever)
+1. Apply about 2cm foam tape on the inner side of the case.
+Install two M2*7mm hexagonal spacers (either with a HAMMER, or push the spacer into the hole with a soldering iron to melt it in place)
 <img decoding="async" src="https://raw.githubusercontent.com/Sorakage033/SlimeVR-CheeseCake/main/999-PictureFiles/A-01.png" width="80%">
 2. Place the switch part in position and affix the battery to the case.
 <img decoding="async" src="https://raw.githubusercontent.com/Sorakage033/SlimeVR-CheeseCake/main/999-PictureFiles/A-02.png" width="80%">
 3. Bend the battery wire to ensure it can be tucked into the reserved gap during installation.
 <img decoding="async" src="https://raw.githubusercontent.com/Sorakage033/SlimeVR-CheeseCake/main/999-PictureFiles/A-03.png" width="80%">
 4. When installing the PCB, put the switch to the "UP" position, tilt it towards the side with the switch.
 Fit it into the reserved slot on the 3d printing part.
+It is extremely easy to break this switch!
 <img decoding="async" src="https://raw.githubusercontent.com/Sorakage033/SlimeVR-CheeseCake/main/999-PictureFiles/A-04.png" width="80%">
 5. Tilt the board slightly towards the USB-C side, push the PCB at the side away from the switch.
 <img decoding="async" src="https://raw.githubusercontent.com/Sorakage033/SlimeVR-CheeseCake/main/999-PictureFiles/A-05.png" width="80%">
-6. Press the whole PCB at position, screw on M2*5mm screws.
+6. Press the whole PCB at position, screw on M2*5mm screws and pressure fit the cover.

 ## Dock Assembly